AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 A specific external account manages connection between Campaign local database and Cloud database ([!DNL Snowflake]).

-:speech_balloon: As a Managed Cloud Services user, [!DNL Snowflake] external account is configured for your instance by Adobe.
+💬 As a Managed Cloud Services user, [!DNL Snowflake] external account is configured for your instance by Adobe.